aliclark/the_wooden_sword/Evolved Existence Programming.md

 How easy is it for one conscious experience on the shared substrate of existence to have influence on another, and vice versa?
 Impossible?
 In a way that only the most intuitive could discern?
 Directly?

-How closely does it correlate to the Buddha's map of the cosmos?
+How closely does it correlate to the Buddha's map of the cosmos or Yogic perspectives?

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!